 10. Select the Send button to submit the request, so you can receive a response.
 Ensure you have provided the Subscription key.
 If the API has OAuth Application-flow, then you will also need to add the OAuth details including OAuth Client ID, Primary key (Secret) and OAuth Scope to the request before sending.
 Otherwise, you will receive an access denied or authorisation error.

-You can add the Subcription key to the request in two ways:
+You can add the Subscription key to the request in two ways:

 The First - As a query parameter through the Query parameter name value (subscription-key) obtained from the API's Subscriptions detail page and Subscription key section within Find and Use an API.